DigitalPublishingToolkit/NN09/md/10Rules.md

 ## The License

-As part of the campaign, I designed a license for the book and the *10 Rules* in collaboration with *iRights.info*.[^7] The license is called the WTFPDL, a derivative of the WTFPL, the ‘Do What The Fuck You Want To Public License’.[^8] My extension basically consisted of inserting the D, for ‘digital’.
+As part of the campaign, I designed a license for the book and the *10 Rules* in collaboration with iRights.info.[^7] The license is called the WTFPDL, a derivative of the WTFPL, the ‘Do What The Fuck You Want To Public License’.[^8] My extension basically consisted of inserting the D, for ‘Digital’.
 While the original license model literally permits any conceivable use, my extended version grants this right in the digital domain only.
 In the physical world, for printed books for example, the digital license is not valid, and normal copyright applies instead.